bjks/gfp_gaussian_process/README.md

 make install
 ```
 2. Compile
+- Clone this repository and navigate to the `src` directory within the repository
-Run `cd src; make cluster`.
+- Run `make cluster`.
 This will run `ml GCC/8.3.0; ml Eigen/3.3.7` as well as the compile command!
 Note, that the modules remain loaded after compilation.

 ### 2 Run